-(7) Length of the public comment period.

-- (a) The public comment period must extend at least thirty days prior to any hearing. - (b) If a public hearing is held, the public comment period must extend through the hearing date. - (c) The final decision cannot be issued until the public comment period has ended and any comments received during the public comment period have been considered. - (8) Requesting a public hearing.
+- (7) Length of the public comment period. - (a) The public comment period must extend at least thirty days prior to any hearing. - (b) If a public hearing is held, the public comment period must extend through the hearing date. - (c) The final decision cannot be issued until the public comment period has ended and any comments received during the public comment period have been considered. - (8) Requesting a public hearing.
 The applicant, any interested governmental entity, any group, or any person may request a public hearing within the thirty-day public comment period.
 All hearing requests must be submitted to the permitting authority in writing via letter, fax, or electronic means mail.
 A request must indicate the interest of the entity filing it and why a hearing is warranted. - (9) Setting the hearing date and providing hearing notice.
 If the permitting authority determines that significant public interest exists, then it will hold a public hearing.
-The permitting authority will determine the location, date, and time of the public hearing.

-(10) Notice of public hearing.

-- (a) At least thirty days prior to the hearing the permitting authority will provide notice of the hearing as follows: - (i) Give public hearing notice as directed by (4)(a) of this subsection; by prominent advertisement in the area affected by the proposal.
-Prominent advertisement may be by publication in a newspaper of general circulation in the area of the proposed action or other means of prominent advertisement in the area affected by the proposal; and - (ii) Mail Distribute by electronic means, and/or postal service the notice of public hearing to any person who submitted written comments on the application or requested a public hearing and in the case of a permit action, to the applicant. - (b) This notice must include the date, time and location of the public hearing and the information described in subsection (6) of this section. - (c) In the case of a permit action, the applicant must pay all publishing costs associated with meeting the requirements of this subsection.
+The permitting authority will determine the location, date, and time of the public hearing. - (10) Notice of public hearing. - (a) At least thirty days prior to the hearing the permitting authority will provide notice of the hearing as follows: - (i) Give Post the public hearing notice on the permitting authority web site as directed by (4) of this section; - (i)(ii) The permitting authority may supplement the web posting by advertising in a newspaper of general circulation in the area of the proposed source or action, or by other methods appropriate to notify the local community. by prominent advertisement in the area affected by the proposal.
+Prominent advertisement may be by publication in a newspaper of general circulation in the area of the proposed action or other means of prominent advertisement in the area affected by the proposal; and - (ii)(iii) Mail-Distribute by electronic means or postal service the notice of public hearing to any person who submitted written comments on the application or requested a public hearing and in the case of a permit action, to the applicant. - (b) This notice must include the date, time and location of the public hearing and the information described in subsection (6) of this section. - (c) In the case of a permit action, the applicant must pay all supplemental notice-publishing costs if the permitting authority determines a supplemental <a href="notice-is-appropriate-associated-with-meeting-the-requirements-of-this-subsection-Supplemental notice-may include, but is not limited to, publication in a newspaper of-general circulation in the area of the proposed source.